 Patients with EDoF lenses generally enjoy good night vision, which is particularly important for driving after sunset, for example.
 The undisturbed and reliable visual performance that EDoF lenses provide gives patients a feeling of added comfort and safety.

-EDoF IOLs are an ideal fit for individuals wishing to maintain an active lifestyle at an older age.
+EDoF IOLs are an ideal fit for individuals wishing to maintain an active lifestyle.

 EDoF lenses offer a high degree of spectacle independence.
 However, the achieved vision quality is very individual and may differ from patient to patient.

 It also offers a good fit for individuals interested in an IOL that combines greater freedom from glasses with high vision comfort day and night.
 Consult your doctor to see if an EDoF IOL might also be right for you.